-In Flames (1990-present) is a Death Metal band from Gothenburg, Sweden.
+In Flames (1990-present): a Death Metal band from Gothenburg, Sweden.

-n Flames would make themselves one of the most recognized figures in melodic death metal, often referred to as the "Gothenburg" sound that they and others from their area sold.
+aking themselves one of the most recognized figures in melodic death metal, In Flames often would be referred to as the "Gothenburg" sound that they and others from their area sold.
 With the founding line-up of Mikael Stanne (vocals), Jesper Strömblad (guitar), Carl Naslund (guitar), Glenn Ljungström (guitar) and Johan Larsson (bass/backing vocals) their debut, Lunar Strain (1994), would perfect their style.
 Subterranean EP followed in 1995 with Henke Forss as guest vocalist, along with Daniel Erlandsson on drums.
 But only Strömblad and Larsson remained there-after to recruit Anders Fridén on vocals, and the string section now featuring Glenn Ljungström (guitar), Björn Gelotte (drums, but was also able to play guitar) for The Jester Race in 1996, and album that proved to be very successful and became a big hit across Europe and Japan.
 Several gigs and a festival tour with Samael, Kreator and Grip Inc. followed.

 After the recording of the Black-Ash Inheritance EP (1997) and Whoracle in 1997 Larsson and Ljungström decided to leave, and Peter Iwers (bass) and Niklas Engelin (guitar) subsiquently replaced them.
 With a fresh line up the band headed off on tour with Dimmu Borgir, followed by a very successful European tour.
 Once back home in Sweden, Engelin left in order to focus on his other project Gardenian.
 In Flames was restructured completely, Gelotte switched from drums to guitar and Daniel Svensson (ex-Sacrilige) joined the band on drums, in time for their next release, Colony (1999).
 Colony got excellent reactions all over the world and In Flames sold out venues across Europe, USA and Japan.
 This line-up would last for their recordings of Clayman (2000), the live effort The Tokyo Showdown (2001), Reroute To Remain (2002), Trigger EP (2002) and Soundtrack To Your Escape (2004); the later albums showing the band making a move to broaden its sound without loosing their traditions, a move that has alienated a few older fans but otherwise has succeeded in increasing their popularity.
 In the case of Soundtrack To Your Escape, it scanned 10,660 copies in the first week securing the highest first week Soundscan number in the 'Century Media' and 'Nuclear Blast' label history; the album ultimately landing at #145 on the Billboard Top 200 Album Chart.